tendermint/tendermint/specification.rst

    - Signals the end of a block.
    - Called prior to each Commit, after all transactions.
    - Validator set and consensus params are updated with the result.
+   - Validator pubkeys are expected to be go-wire encoded.

 Commit
 ^^^^^^